michaelirick/songs/README.md

 # songs

-a collections of song lyrics that I have written
+This repository serves as a collection of lyrics for songs that I have written or primarily written.

+## By Name

+## By Artist

+## By Genre